Guerin Emig: What's this about the Big 12 raiding the Pac-12?

 The Big 12 could lure the more lucrative half of the increasingly vulnerable Pac-12, take a bigger, bolder membership to contract negotiations with media partners and reap a windfall.
 It could get even closer to the filthy rich SEC and filthier rich Big Ten.

-Staples’ piece is very interesting.
-He makes several specific points while issuing a general reminder that after a few years of peace on the realignment front, we’re not far away from shots fired all over again.
+Staples’ piece makes several specific points while issuing a general reminder that after a few years of peace on the realignment front, we’re not far away from shots fired all over again.

 Revenue